Ovid/unknown/README.md

         ...
     }

-We also assume that inequality holds fails:
+We also assume that inequality fails:

     if ( 6 != unknown ) {
         ... always false